Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Downstream Results

 \subsection{Distillation}

 Deploying massive neural networks with billions, or trillions, of parameters is inconvenient.
 To alleviate this, we study distilling \citep{hinton2015distilling} large sparse models into small dense models.
+Future work could additionally study distilling large models into smaller \emph{sparse} models.

 \textbf{Distillation techniques.} In Table~\ref{tab:distillation_ablation} we study a variety of distillation techniques.
 These techniques are built off of ~\cite{sanh2019distilbert}, who study distillation methods for BERT models.
 We find that initializing the dense model with the non-expert weights yields a modest improvement.
 This is possible since all models are FLOP matched, so non-expert layers will have the same dimensions.
 Since expert layers are usually only added at every or every other FFN layer in a Transformer, this allows for many of the weights to be initialized with trained parameters.
 Furthermore, we observe a distillation improvement using a mixture of 0.25 for the teacher probabilities and 0.75 for the ground truth label.
-By combining both techniques we preserve 30\% of the quality gains from the larger sparse models with only $\approx1/20^{th}$ of the parameters.
+By combining both techniques we preserve $\approx$ 30\% of the quality gains from the larger sparse models with only $\approx1/20^{th}$ of the parameters.
+The quality gain refers to the percent of the quality difference between Switch-Base (Teacher) and T5-Base (Student).
+Therefore, a quality gain of 100\% implies the Student equals the performance of the Teacher.

 \textbf{Achievable compression rates.} Using our best distillation technique described in Table~\ref{tab:distillation_ablation}, we distill a wide variety of sparse models into dense models.
 We distill Switch-Base versions, sweeping over an increasing number of experts, which corresponds to varying between 1.1B to 14.7B parameters.
 Through distillation, we can preserve 37\% of the quality gain of the 1.1B parameter model while compressing 82\%.
 At the extreme, where we compress the model 99\%, we are still able to maintain 28\% of the teacher's model quality improvement.